Background pattern

 Consult your doctor or pharmacist before using any medication.

-Important for women
+Important for Women

 Consult your doctor or pharmacist before using any medication.

-Use in children
+Use in Children

-Driving and operating machinery
+Driving and Using Machines

-Important information about some of the components of Durvitan 300 mg
+Important Information about Some of the Components of Durvitan 300 mg

-This medication contains saccharose.
-If your doctor has indicated that you have an intolerance to certain sugars, consult with them before taking this medication.
+This medication contains sucrose.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

 3. How to Take Durvitan 300 mg

-The patient should be aware that there are other sources of caffeine (coffee, tea, chocolate, cola soft drinks) that can produce a similar effect to this medication.
+The patient should be aware that there are other sources of caffeine (coffee, tea, chocolate, cola drinks) that can produce a similar effect to this medication.
 Therefore, it is recommended to moderate the consumption of these beverages while taking Durvitan 300 mg.

-Oral administration.
+Oral route.

 Do not take more than 3 capsules per day, divided into several doses.